 $10,700 ($891.67 monthly)

-Generally, the QSEHRA amount you provide to your employees will affect the amount of premium tax credit your employees are eligible for with their Individual Marketplace coverage.
+Generally, the QSEHRA amount you provide to your employees will affect the amount of premium tax credit your employees are eligible for with their Marketplace coverage.
+If you provide the QSEHRA to employees’ dependents, then it will affect the dependent’s premium tax credit eligibility, as well.
 They may be eligible for some or no tax credit depending on the QSEHRA amount you provide.
 Visit the IRS website to find out more about QSEHRA rules.

 Small employers can set up a QSEHRA at any time.
-To provide a QSEHRA you’ll need to give written notice to your employees as soon as they’re eligible to participate and 90 days before the beginning of each plan year.
-This notice is required to include certain information–to learn more about what this notice must include, see IRS Notice 2017-67 (PDF, 211 KB).
+To provide a QSEHRA you’ll need to give written notice to your new employees as soon as they’re eligible to participate and 90 days before the beginning of each plan year for current employees.
+This notice is required to include certain information–to learn more about what this notice must include, review IRS Notice 2017-67 (PDF, 211 KB).
 Note: Employees must have qualifying health coverage to use their QSEHRA amount.

 You may want to consider how your employees can get qualifying health coverage when picking a start date.
 For example, providing a QSEHRA starting on January 1 allows employees to choose coverage during the individual market’s annual Open Enrollment Period, and in most cases, plan deductibles reset on January 1 each year.
-If you’re ending group health plan coverage to provide a QSEHRA, your employees may qualify for a Special Enrollment Period.
+If you’re newly providing a QSEHRA, your employees may qualify for a Special Enrollment Period.
 Newly hired employees who gain access to the QSEHRA may also qualify for a Special Enrollment Period to enroll in or change individual health insurance coverage outside of Open Enrollment.
 To enroll in coverage through this Special Enrollment Period, employees can submit an application on HealthCare.gov and include information about when their HRA can start.

 Get help: Talk to a licensed tax professional, benefits specialist, or health insurance agent/broker to find out if group coverage or QSEHRAs are right for your small business.